sriveravi/sriveravi.github.io/_pages/about.md

 ## Education

-- **PhD in Electrical Engineering**
-I specialized in pattern recognition and statistical learning.
-I did quite a bit of work deriving and implementing algorithms for detailed deformable shape detection and object recognition.
-I also collaborated with cognitive scientists and started learning about category learning.
-I developed <a href="https://github.com/sriveravi/GVSToolbox">tools</a> that apply pattern recognition methods to gaze data.
+I did my PhD in Electrical Engineering with a focus on pattern recognition and statistical learning.
+My main research involved computer vision algorithms for shape and object detection.
+I also collaborated with cognitive scientists to understand emotion perception from faces and develop models of concept learning over development.
+I developed <a href="https://github.com/sriveravi/GVSToolbox">tools</a> for applying pattern recognition methods to gaze data.
+I ended up doing a postoc with those collaborators to dig deeper into those models.
+It was a very fun and productive time.
+That's where I got experience designing and executing my own neuroimaging (EEG) and eye-tracking experiments.

-## Experience

-- **Research Engineer**
-    - I read the papers, derive the algorithms, and write the code.
-    - I run the experiments, make the reports, and write the papers.
-    - Now and then I mentor an intern or lead a research project.

-- **Postdoctoral Researcher in Cognitive Science**
-I did a few years in a cognitive development lab.
-That's where I started mentoring undergrads and teaching them how to use python and git.
-I also did a bunch of eye-tracking, EEG, and behavioral studies with students, children, and infants.
-We tried to understand the mechanisms underlying concept and category learning over development.

-## Skills
+## Professional Life

-- Python, Pytorch, R, data wranging, data science, machine learning, pattern recognition
+As a research engineer, I have been involved in all stages of research from grant writing to deriving novel solutions and collaborating with other engineers to deliver code or publications.
+I have been doing more mentoring recently, which I enjoy quite a bit.

-## Talents
+## Passion and Philosophy

-juggling, rubik's cube, dancing, grilling, swimming
+It's important to keep a growth mindset and to strive for steady incremental improvement.
+I try to get a little better with every project and take challenges as an opportunity to grow.
+It's kind of amazing that I get to write code and work with very smart people for a living.
+It's exactly what I want to be doing.

 ## Hobbies